goruck/foodcomputer/README.md

 **Start a recipe**
-"Alexa, ask Food Computer for recipe lettuce" | Will start the recipe called "lettuce" "Alexa, ask Food Computer to start recipe" lettuce | alt way of starting recipe "lettuce" **Get Food Computer diagnostics information**
+"Alexa, ask Food Computer for recipe lettuce" | Will start the recipe called "lettuce" "Alexa, ask Food Computer to start recipe" lettuce | alt way of starting recipe "lettuce"
-"Alexa, ask Food Computer for diagnostics" | Returns the health of the system "Alexa, ask Food Computer how its feeling" | alt way of asking for diags **Set the value of a desired parameter**
-"Alexa ask Food Computer to set air temperature to 30 degrees" | *in progress* **Get plant health and any issues that need attention** "Alexa", ask Food Computer how my plants are | *in progress*

 Here is a list of currently supported Food Computer parameters accessible by Alexa.